emaloney/CleanroomLogger/README.md

 1483686422.39651	4	001BEF88	MemoryCache.swift:233 - Caching is temporarily disabled due to a recent memory warning
 ```

-- **Easy mix-and-match formatting:** If the built-in options don't fit the bill, you can use the [`FieldBasedLogFormatter`](https://rawgit.com/emaloney/CleanroomLogger/asl-free/Documentation/API/Classes/FieldBasedLogFormatter.html) to assemble just about any kind of log format possible.
+- **Easy mix-and-match formatting:** If the built-in options don’t fit the bill, you can use the [`FieldBasedLogFormatter`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Classes/FieldBasedLogFormatter.html) to assemble just about any kind of log format possible.
 (And for all other cases, you can supply your own [`LogFormatter`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Protocols/LogFormatter.html) implementation.)

-To output custom logs containing the UNIX timestamp, the calling thread ID in hexadecimal, the severity as a numeric value, and the log entry's payload all separated by tab characters, you would construct a formatter using:
+To output custom logs containing the UNIX timestamp, the calling thread ID in hexadecimal, the severity as a numeric value, and the log entry’s payload all separated by tab characters, you would construct a formatter using:

 ```swift
 FieldBasedLogFormatter(fields: [.timestamp(.unix),